rezacsedu/Celonis_DS_Task/README.md

 <p align="center"><img src="imgs/decision_boundary_2.png?" width="650" height="350"></p>

-As we can see that the decision boundary for the extra tree classifier looks quite different, perhaps due to different way of stacking of samples and quality of the features extracted.
+As seen, the decision boundary for the extra tree classifier looks quite different, perhaps due to different way of stacking of samples and quality of the features extracted.

 ### Solution (Java version)
 I also developed the solution in DeepLearning4j, just to show that depending upon the requirements, I can work in Java too.
 The Java version is pushed in the [java branch](https://github.com/rezacsedu/Celonis_DS_Task/tree/java).
 Using the logistic regression, following results were achieved: